-The following is a guest post by Sarah and Olivier, an English-French couple from Off the Tourist Treadmill.
+The following is a guest post about how to have the best 4 day Paris trip by Sarah and Olivier, an English-French couple from Off the Tourist Treadmill.
 Their motto is “Pay less, Travel and Experience More”.

 It is the river Seine that really gives Paris its cultural and romantic identity.
-During the Gaulois and Roman Empires, the town grew up around the river.
 The city as we know it today grew up from the “île de la Cité”, an island nestled between the Rive Droite (Right Bank to the north) and Rive Gauche (Left Bank to the south).

 It is also just over 2 hours by train from London, and well connected by train to other centres like Brussels and Amsterdam.